wp-plugins/ewww-image-optimizer/readme.txt

 1. Upload the 'ewww-image-optimizer' plugin to your '/wp-content/plugins/' directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Ensure jpegtran and optipng are installed on your Linux server (basic installation instructions are below if they are not).
+1. Ensure jpegtran, optipng, pngout and gifsicle are installed on your Linux server (basic installation instructions are below if they are not).
 You will receive a warning when you activate the plugin if they are not present.
 This message will go away once you have them installed.
-1. *Optional* Visit the settings page to configure paths, and turn on metadata stripping for jpegs (to reduce file size even more).
+1. *Optional* Visit the settings page to configure paths, enable/disable specific tools and turn on advanced optimization features.
 1. Done!

+= Installing pngout =

+Pngout is new in version 1.1.0 and is not enabled by default because it is resource intensive.
+Optipng is the preferred PNG optimizer if you have resource (CPU) constraints.
+Pngout is also not open-source for those who care about such things, but is free.
+1. Go to the settings page.
+1. Click the link near the middle of the page to Install pngout for your server, and the plugin will download the pngout archive, unpack it, and install the version that you chose.
+If you don't what architecture your server is, you can stick with the i386 or ask your webhost about it.
+You can always choose a different version later, and the plugin will simply update the version that is used.
+1. Adjust the pngout level according to your needs.
+Level 0 gives the best results, but can take up to a minute or so on a single image.
+1. If the one-click install isn't working for you, download the latest version from http://www.jonof.id.au/kenutils and extract the appropriate pngout-static to the plugins/ewww-image-optimizer/ folder.

 = Installing optipng =